Sulzer Stripping

 A step-by-step breakdown of the distillation process that enables precise separation of liquid mixtures

 The contaminated liquid mixture (the "feed") is pumped to the top of the stripping column.
-It is often pre-heated to a specific temperature to increase the vapor pressure of the components we want to remove.
+Depends on available heat source and also type of stripping been selected, pre-heated to a specific temperature could be designed to increase the vapor pressure of the components we want to remove.

 Feed

-As the liquid flows downward due to gravity, the stripping agent (steam, air, or inert gas) is injected at the bottom and rises upward.
+As the liquid flows downward due to gravity, the stripping agent (steam, air, inert gas or even vapor from reboiler) is injected at the bottom and rises upward.
 This "counter-current" flow ensures that the cleanest stripping agent meets the cleanest liquid at the bottom, maximizing the efficiency of the separation.

 Counter-Current Contact

-To make the process efficient, the liquid and gas must touch as much as possible.
-We use Sulzer structured packing or high-performance trays inside the column to break the liquid into thin films or tiny droplets.
-This creates a massive surface area for the "stripping" action to occur.
+To make the process efficient, the liquid and gas must contacted and/or well-mixed as much as possible.
+We use Sulzer structured packing or high-performance trays inside creates a massive surface area for the "stripping" action to occur.

 High-Surface Interaction (Internals)